What to expect at OMCA Off The Grid

-Friday nights, you will see plenty of families and people heading toward the Oakland Museum.
-During Off the Grid, 10th Street is closed next to the museum with all the food trucks parked in a line.
+Friday nights, you will see plenty of families and people heading toward the Oakland Museum of California.
+During Off the Grid, the adjacent 10th Street is closed with numerous food trucks parked in a line.

-Music is playing through speakers, tables and chairs are packed with people of all ages (many toddlers too) with festive lighting strung about to make the street glow.
+Music is playing through speakers and picnic tables are packed with people of all ages (many toddlers, too) with festive lighting strung about to make the street glow.
 The line of unique food trucks ends at the front of the museum courtyard.
-From 6-7 there are free salsa lessons and a great live band the rest of the evening.

 The steps make perfect stadium seating to watch, climb, or dance especially when a DJ or band is playing for the crowd.

 We walked to the event but our friends found free street parking just a block away.
 You can also pay to park in the OMCA underground garage or take BART to Lake Merritt Station.

 A great big art table with plenty of cool supplies was set up in front of the Koi pond.
 Kids of all ages participated in making original art pieces and were assisted by friendly OMCA staff.